 Answered By: Priscilla Coulter Last Updated: Jul 20, 2022 Views: 35633

 Journals are often issued monthly, but might be published only a few times per year.
 Magazines are often published weekly or monthly, while newspapers usually go to press daily.

-Each issue is numbered, and all of the issues for a year are part of a volume, which is also given a number.
+Each periodical issue is numbered, and all of the issues for a year are part of a volume, which is also given a number.
 That's why, when you cite a specific article from a journal, magazine or newspaper, you must include the volume and issue number.
 It helps your reader find it more quickly, in case they'd like to read it for themselves.

 Has your instructor asked you to find articles from scholarly or peer-reviewed journals?
 See: What does peer-reviewed mean?

 Librarians are available 365 days/nights per year!